 If you’re serious about making faster progress paying off debt, you’ll want to avoid making purchases on the card you transferred a balance to.
 Be aware, also, that many cards offer a promotional interest rate on balance transfers but not for purchases — in which case interest on those purchases could pile up quickly.

 Transferring balances could help you consolidate debts and save money on interest.
 But to make the most of a balance transfer, take the time to read the fine print, understand the terms and have a plan for paying off the debt.
-Once you’ve decided a balance transfer might be right for you, check out Credit Karma’s favorite balance transfer cards.
+Once you’ve decided a balance transfer might be right for you, compare balance transfer offers on Credit Karma.